sisrfeng/coc-wiki/Using-snippets.md

 Others configurations:

-- `coc.preferences.snippetStatusText`: Text shown in 'statusline' to indicate snippet session is activate.
+- `coc.preferences.snippetStatusText`: Text shown in 'statusline' to indicate snippet session is activated.
 - `coc.preferences.snippetHighlight`: When true, use highlight group 'CocSnippetVisual' to highlight placeholders with same index of current one.

 ## Using VSCode snippet from extensions